 Our values explain our collective heart that moves us into our mission so that we might fulfill the vision of helping people and places encounter Jesus.
 The values we embody and express as we carry out our mission represent our philosophy of ministry.

-Click the heading below to view the description.
+Click a heading below to view its description.

 We will trust and treasure Jesus above all things finding our identity in him, pursuing intimacy with him, and enjoying all that the Father is for us because of him.
 Our gatherings and groups will focus on Jesus: his person, his work, and his teachings, and seek to bring our lives under his rule.